BatchClayderman/Cryptography-Schemes/README.md

 Vectors, arrays, or lists in theory are stored as Python ``tuple`` objects in practice.
 This can help

 - avoid modifying variables inside a class from outside the class as much as possible;
-- make the memory computation of an object of a series datum type as exact as possible;
+- make the memory computation of an object of a series datum type as exact as possible (though ;
 - reduce the time consumption since the index lookup is faster compared with the key-value pair one (especially in large dictionaries); and
 - perform fair comparisons without using third-party libraries like the ``ndarray`` from the ``numpy`` library for matrix acceleration computation.